aravinda-1402/coveredai-healthclaim-rag-agent/README.md

    - Request summaries for complex sections

 ## 📝 License
-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+This project is licensed under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0).